kayleechoate/ECEN403_team1_radiation.resillient.logic.circuit/README.md

 - Presented Midterm Presentation (9/25)
 - Worked on Functional System Requirements
 - Worked on Interface Control Document
-- Edited Validation and Execution Plan based on feedback from Midterm Presentatiton
+- Edited Validation and Execution Plan based on feedback from Midterm Presentation

     Nomar:
     - Completed the Thermal Interface, User Control Interface, and Communication Sections in the ICD